 - B.S., Physics, National Taiwan University

-I joined the University of Utah as an Assistant Professor of Physics and Astronomy in July, 2022.
-Before joining the U, I conducted postdoctoral research at Rutgers University as a NASA Einstein Fellow from 2019 to 2022, and also at the University of Pittsburgh as a Samuel P. Langley PITT PACC Fellow from 2016 to 2019.
+I joined the University of Utah as an Assistant Professor of Physics and Astronomy in July 2022.
+Before joining the U, I conducted postdoctoral research at Rutgers University as a NASA Einstein Fellow from 2019 to 2022, and also at the University of Pittsburgh as a PITT PACC Langley Fellow from 2016 to 2019.
 I received my Ph.D. in Physics from Stanford University in 2016, and my B.S. in Physics from National Taiwan University in 2009.
+I was born and raised in Taipei, Taiwan.